-At some point in our careers as piano teachers we will encounter piano students who need a different approach than most children.
-Today we’re going to share a strategy that will have a positive effect on how to teach piano to a child with Autism, ADHD or behavioral problems.
+At some point in our careers as piano teachers we will encounter piano students who need a different approach than other children.
+Today we’re going to share a strategy that will have a positive effect on how to teach piano to a child with Autism, ADHD or behavioral challenges.

-Teachers at my studio recently began teaching piano to two autistic children and, in my efforts to help those teachers structure their lessons appropriately, we came up with this solution that has been quite effective.
+Teachers at my studio recently began teaching piano to two children on the spectrum and, in my efforts to help those teachers structure their lessons appropriately, we came up with this solution that has been quite effective.

-In the reading we did to help our new students, there was the common theme that Autistic children need routines, structure, and consistency, and that they learn best when presented with a visual schedule.
+In the reading we did to help our new students, there was the common theme that children with autism, ADD or ADHD need routines, structure, and consistency, and that they learn best when presented with a visual schedule.
 Providing opportunities for positive reinforcement for desirable behavior is key.

-An Easy Visual Aid for Autistic Piano Students
+An Easy Visual Aid For Effective Piano Lessons